wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-mouse-keyboard/includes/2-mouse-keyboard-actions.md

 ![Screenshot of the Press Release Key action properties dialog.](..\media\press-release-key-properties.png)

 > [!WARNING]
-> The pressed key state persists after the process has finished and the computer will behave as if the key is still pressed.
+> The pressed key state persists after the flow has finished and the computer will behave as if the key is still pressed.
 You must use another Press/Release Key action must be used to revert the key to its default state.

 To enable or disable Caps Lock, Num Lock and Scroll Lock, use the **Set Key State** action.

 ![Screenshot of the Set Key State action properties dialog.](..\media\set-key-state-action.png)

-To ignore mouse or keyboard input from the user while the process is running, use the **Block Input** action.
+To ignore mouse or keyboard input from the user while the flow is running, use the **Block Input** action.

 ![Screenshot of the Block Input action properties dialog.](..\media\block-input-action.png)

 > [!WARNING]
-> To re-enable user input, add another Block Input action to the process, and set it to Unblock Input.
-For this to take effect, run Power Automate Desktop with Administrator rights.
+> To re-enable user input, add another Block Input action to the flow, and set it to Unblock Input.
+For this to take effect, run Power Automate for desktop with Administrator rights.